selmas/PeersterPoll/README.md

 We want to create a  simple voting scheme for the nodes in the network where peers don't influence each other’s vote by publicly displaying their own vote before the result.
 A user can ask a question, then everyone that wants to, sends their “sealed” vote to each other.
 After dispatching the votes, everyone can locally open the received messages and find out the result.
 By having this two phases for voting, we ensure that nobody can have even a partial result of the decision of the network.
-To ensure that only the wanted peers are capable of voting, we add a private/public key system for authentication with a simplified GPG’s web of trust.
-The root key is created by the founder of the vote group and sign other public key of wanted identity, which in turn, can sign others.
+~~To ensure that only the wanted peers are capable of voting, we add a private/public key system for authentication with a simplified GPG’s web of trust.
+The root key is created by the founder of the vote group and sign other public key of wanted identity, which in turn, can sign others.~~

 ## Goals and Functionalities

-The main functionality is to allow users to propose a question to everyone and have a poll, in which the users cannot influence by the votes of everyone else.
-However, they should still have the certainty that no user changed their vote prior to everyone being able to see the content of their vote without everyone noticing it.
+The main functionality is to allow users to propose a question to everyone and have a poll, in which the users cannot be influenced by the votes of everyone else.
+However, they should still have the certainty that no user changed their vote after seeing  to everyone being able to see the content of their vote without everyone noticing it.
 This vote can be seen as a question with several different possible answers which the proposer defines as well.
 Then the question and the different possible, predefined answers are spread across the network (basic Peerster functionality) and everyone in the Peerster network should get it.
 Then the users should be able to vote through the GUI selecting one of the answers.
-Once the user selects this answer the user's Peerster node will gossip this vote.
+Once the user selects this answer the user's Peerster node will register for the vote by sending his temporary public key, signed by his master public key, to the peer that proposed the poll (registery Node).
+Once the poll is closed, the registery will no longer accept new registrations for the poll and instead start to gossip the list of all the participants.
+Using this list the participating peers can now commit to their vote, sign this commitment using a linkable ring signature and gossip it in the network.
+Once a peer has received all the commits (number commit equals number of participants in poll) or a timeout has occured (to be robust against node failure of a ~~gossip this vote.
 However this vote will be encrypted with a key known only by the sending node.
-After every node received every vote from the active nodes, each node gossips their key making it possible for every node to locally calculate the vote's results.
-The goal is not to vote anonymously but just making sure voters don't know anyone else's decision before making their own while still archiving the property that once a vote is casted, voters cannot change their mind.
+After every node received every vote from the active nodes, each node gossips their key making it possible for every node to locally calculate the vote's results.~~ ~~ The goal is not to vote anonymously but just making sure voters don't know anyone else's decision before making their own while still archiving the property that once a vote is casted, voters cannot change their mind.

-Voting Protocol
-    In the following we will shortly outline the voting procedure step-by-step.
-We will use the Peerster network as an underlying structure on which we will build the voting functionality.

-### Round 1:
-1. A peer starts a poll by setting up the QUESTION, VOTE_OPTIONS and TIME_TO_VOTE (which is defined by stating the starting time and duration of the poll), sign the poll and gossip it to all known peers
-2. Upon receipt of a poll that I have not seen before (check by storing the vote ID = Key{originPeer, seqNr}), check the integrity of the poll by checking the signature and, if correct, forward it to all known peers except the one from whom it was received
-3. Every peer can cast a vote by choosing one of the proposed options, encrypting it, include the vote ID, signing it and forwarding it to all known Peers
-4. Upon receipt of a vote that I have not seen before (check by storing Key{votingPeer, vote ID}, Remark: this mapping from vote to voter is not a problem as the goal is not anonymity but simply to not influence other votes with your own), check the integrity of the vote by checking the signature and, if correct, store it locally before forwarding it to all known peers except the one from whom it was received

-### Round 2:
-Once the TIME_TO_VOTE has passed (Remark: we assume that clock are synchronized already, we can add a central time authority if needed but that doesn’t change much)
-1. Upon receipt of a vote,
-    - if received directly from voter, discard it
-    - if seen before, gossip to reach consensus
-    - else, check the integrity of the vote by checking the signature, if correct, store it locally, gossip to reach consensus

-### Round 3:
-Once consensus on casted votes is reached To the TAs: We struggled with deciding which algorithm would be most suited for our application.

-1. Sign the symmetric key, that was used to encrypt the vote for this poll and the corresponding vote ID and gossip it
-2. Upon receipt of a key that I have not seen before, check the integrity of the vote by checking the signature and, if correct, store it locally before forwarding it to all known peers except the one from whom it was received (Remark: here we assume that our gossiper network, as we created it in the course, has the property of eventual consistency)

-### Round 4:
-Once peer has all the symmetric keys or  timed out (to achieve robustness)
-1. Use the keys to locally decrypt all the votes and locally compute the outcome of the poll
+**MOVE TO REPUTATION SYSTEM AND MODIFY**
 In the basic set-up of the voting scheme we want to archive the following security properties for a scenario in which we have an adversary controlling one or multiple peers in the network (passive adversaries) that follows the protocol exactly but tries to learn as much as possible:

 - **Privacy:** The adversary is not able to learn any information about the inputs and outputs of other peers except of what he would learn from the inputs and outputs of his corrupted peers anyway